-32 Id. scheme, Application Note 7 provides that an upward departure may be warranted where the offense involved substantially more than 100 aliens.33 The Second Circuit has upheld an upward departure where nearly 300 aliens were packed into 800 square feet of cargo space for a voyage lasting more than three months.34 Conversely, the Ninth Circuit has held that an upward departure was unreasonable based on 180 aliens because it was not "substantially more than 100 aliens."35 The number of aliens involved includes relevant conduct under §1B1.3.
+2. Section 2L1.1(b)(2)-Number of Aliens If the offense involved the smuggling, transporting, or harboring of six or more unlawful aliens, increase \dots 31 Section 2L1.1(b)(2) provides for increases of three, six, or nine levels based on the number of aliens smuggled, transported, or harbored.32 Consistent with this graduated scheme, Application Note 7 provides that an upward departure may be warranted where the offense involved substantially more than 100 aliens.33 The Second Circuit has upheld an upward departure where nearly 300 aliens were packed into 800 square feet of cargo space for a voyage lasting more than three months.34 Conversely, the Ninth Circuit has held that an upward departure was unreasonable based on 180 aliens because it was not "substantially more than 100 aliens."35 The number of aliens involved includes relevant conduct under §1B1.3.
 Because §2L1.1 offenses are groupable under §3D1.2(d) (which covers guidelines that that rely on aggregate amounts to determine culpability), the relevant conduct includes "all acts and omissions . . . that were part of the same course of conduct or common scheme or plan as the offense of conviction,"36 often referred to as "expanded relevant conduct."
 Thus, a court may determine the number of aliens based on related acts beyond the offense of conviction.
-For example, the Fifth Circuit upheld a 9-level enhancement (for transporting 100 or more aliens) in a case in which a commercial truck driver smuggled 134 aliens in his tractortrailer during separate trips, even though only one trip with 74 aliens was alleged in the indictment.37 The district court had applied the 9-level enhancement under §2L1.1(b)(2) because it also accounted for the defendant's earlier transportation of approximately 60 additional aliens.38 The Fifth Circuit concluded that the district court did not clearly err when including the earlier transportation of approximately 60 aliens as relevant conduct as part of a "common scheme or plan" given that both trips involved the same accomplices, "were for the purpose of transporting aliens and were undertaken with the same modus operandi."39 3.
-Section 2L1.1(b)(3)-Prior Immigration Convictions If the defendant committed any part of the instant offense after sustaining (A) a conviction for a felony immigration and naturalization offense, increase by 2 levels; or (B) two (or more) convictions for felony immigration and naturalization offenses, each such conviction arising out of a separate prosecution, increase by 4 levels.
-40 This enhancement also implicates the calculation of criminal history under the guidelines.
-Application Note 2 instructs that "[p]rior felony conviction(s) resulting in an adjustment under subsection (b)(3) are also counted for purposes of determining criminal 33 USSG §2L1.1, comment. (n.7(C)).
+For example, the Fifth Circuit upheld a 9-level enhancement (for transporting 100 or more aliens) in a case in which a commercial truck driver smuggled 134 aliens in his tractor-trailer during separate trips, even though only one trip with 74 aliens was alleged in the indictment.37 The district court applied the 9-level enhancement under §2L1.1(b)(2) to account for the defendant's earlier transportation of approximately 60 additional aliens.38 The Fifth Circuit held that the district court did not clearly err when including the earlier transportation of approximately 60 aliens as relevant conduct as part of a "common scheme or plan" given that both trips involved the same accomplices, "were for the purpose of transporting aliens and were undertaken with the same modus operandi."39 31 USSG §2L1.1(b)(2).

+32 Id.
+33 USSG §2L1.1, comment. (n.7(C)).

 United States v.
 Moe, 65 F.3d 245, 250 (2d Cir.
 1995); see also United States v.
 Shan Wei Yu, 484 F.3d 979, 987-88 (8th Cir.
 2007) (affirming upward departure based on transporting 1,000 aliens).
-United States v.
+35 United States v.
 Nagra, 147 F.3d 875, 886 (9th Cir.
 1998).
 36 USSG §1B1.3(a)(2).